Triumph Tiger 800 - Converting to Tubeless Tyres

 In October 2015 I successfully converted my Tubed wheels to Tubeless - My biggest reservation about buying the XCx version

 of the Tiger 800 is the fact it comes with tubed tyres.
-I ride 8,000 to 12,000 miles a year and every year I am on a trip where one or
+I ride 8,000 miles a year and every year I am on a trip where one or more

-the other hand punctures rarely effect those of us with tubless tyres.
-If it does happen it is so easy to plug and reflate a tubeless
+the day.
+On the other hand punctures rarely effect those of us with tubeless tyres.
+If it does happen it is so easy to plug and reflate

-tyre.
+a tubeless tyre.
 I promised myself that if I bought the Tiger 800 with spoked wheels I would attempt to convert them to tubeless.
-Here below

 Adventure Rider Forum - Goop